LeandroLS/rick-portal-gun/README.md

 1. ```cd path/to/rick-portal-gun```
 2. ```docker-compose up```
 ## Why ?
-I've created this site because I haved to practice my CSS skills, creating a site which serve content about one my favorite series was a good idea to achieve my goal xD
+I've created this site because I haved to practice my CSS and Docker skills, creating a site which serve content about one my favorite series was a good idea to achieve my goal xD